cfthorne83/gradient-love/README.md

 ## Background and Overview
-- [Gradient Love](https://cfthorne83.github.io/gradient-love/) is a tool allowing users to dynamically create custom animated gradient backgrounds.ddddddd
+- [Gradient Love](https://cfthorne83.github.io/gradient-love/) is a tool allowing users to dynamically create custom animated gradient backgrounds.dddddd

 ## Functionality and MVPs
 - Users may toggle between linear or radial gradient types.